Factorization homology of topological manifolds: Commutative algebras, free algebras, and Lie algebras

 \begin{remark} The preceding result has as a consequence that factorization homology is not a homotopy invariant of a closed $n$-manifold, since the homotopy type of configuration spaces is known to be sensitive to simple homotopy equivalence by \cite{simple}. \end{remark}

-From Proposition \ref{free} and some reasoning on stable splittings of configuration spaces, one can deduce the following.
-For the previous proposition, we required the monoidal structure of $\cC$ to distribute over colimits; for convenience, we next assume $\cC$ is stable in addition.
+From Proposition \ref{free} and some reasoning on stable splittings of configuration spaces, one can deduce the following result.
+For the previous proposition, we required the monoidal structure of $\cV$ to distribute over colimits; for convenience, we next assume the underlying $\infty$-category of $\cV$ is stable.